DeBraid/bitcoin-notes/README.md

 # Bitcoin Notes
 ### by Derek Braid aka [@Royal_Arse][1]

 I have taken notes from several high profile talks and presentation from world leaders in Bitcoin space.
-The goal is to educate the world on the greatest innocation in financial services in decades (ever?).
+The goal is to educate the world on the greatest innovation in financial services in decades (ever?).

 Please support with tips at 1NzfzJWcjFEhu9Ei1qBHA7TGE2TyzcHWbv -- thank you!

-Some detailed notes on bitcoin video series by yours truly below.
-For a good general bitcoin intro, watch [this video][4].
+For a solid general bitcoin intro watch [this video][4].
+Join the Burlington Bitcoin [meetup group][6].

 -----------------
 Part One: Bitcoin for Intelligent Investors